DeborahK/Angular-GettingStarted/README.md

 See the `README.md` file under each folder for details on installing and running the application.

-If you are have any problems installing or running this code, please see the ["Angular 2: Getting Started Problem Solver"](http://blogs.msmvps.com/deborahk/angular-2-getting-started-problem-solver/)
+If you have any problems installing or running this code, please see the ["Angular 2: Getting Started Problem Solver"](http://blogs.msmvps.com/deborahk/angular-2-getting-started-problem-solver/)

 If that does not resolve your issue, please post to the [discussion board for the course](https://app.pluralsight.com/library/courses/angular-2-getting-started/discussion)